Pyrolysis oil: Algae

-Algal Hydrothermal Liquefaction
+Hydrothermal liquefaction

-Hydrothermal liquefaction (HTL) is a thermal depolymerization process used to convert wet biomass into an oil—sometimes referred to as bio-oil or bio-crude—under a moderate temperature and high pressure of 350 °C (662 °F) and 3,000 pounds per square inch (21,000 kPa).
+Hydrothermal liquefaction (HTL) is a thermal depolymerization process used to convert wet biomass into an oil—sometimes referred to as bio-oil or biocrude—under a moderate temperature and high pressure of 350 °C (662 °F) and 3,000 pounds per square inch (21,000 kPa).
 The crude-like oil (or bio-oil) has high energy density with a lower heating value of 33.8-36.9 MJ/kg and 5-20 wt% oxygen and renewable chemicals.

 The HTL process differs from pyrolysis as it can process wet biomass and produce a bio-oil that contains approximately twice the energy density of pyrolysis oil.
 Pyrolysis is a related process to HTL, but biomass must be processed and dried in order to increase the yield.
 The presence of water in pyrolysis drastically increases the heat of vaporization of the organic material, increasing the energy required to decompose the biomass.
 Typical pyrolysis processes require a water content of less than 40% to suitably convert the biomass to bio-oil.
 This requires considerable pretreatment of wet biomass such as tropical grasses, which contain a water content as high as 80-85%, and even further treatment for aquatic species, which can contain higher than 90% water content.
-Per Algal HTL, the properties of the resulting bio-oil are affected by temperature, reaction time, algae species, algae concentration, reaction atmosphere, and catalysts, in subcritical water reaction conditions.
+The properties of the resulting bio-oil are affected by temperature, reaction time, algae species, algae concentration, reaction atmosphere, and catalysts, in subcritical water reaction conditions.

-Bio-crude
+Biocrude

 Bio-oil typically requires significant additional treatment to render it suitable as a refinery feedstock to replace crude oil derived from petroleum, coal-oil, or coal-tar.

 Tar is a black mixture of hydrocarbons and free carbon obtained from a wide variety of organic materials through destructive distillation.
 Tar can be produced from coal, wood, petroleum, or peat.